krmdel/120_days_of_CUDA_challenge/daily_projects/day_1/README.md

 <pre> nvcc vector_addition.cu -o vecadd </pre>

-Runnung the code after compiling:
+Running the code after compiling:
 <pre> vecadd </pre>

 The code was executed on the NVIDIA GeForce RTX 3080Ti Laptop GPU - 16 GB.
 The output of the code is as follows: